Northern Virginia Magazine

 Northern Virginia Magazine is a monthly magazine for the Northern Virginia region and the Washington, D.C. metropolitan area.

 The magazine published its first issue in 2006.
-It focuses on dining, shopping, travel, and entertainment in the Northern Virginia area and frequently produces "best of" lists, including the annual Best of NoVA list.
+It focuses on dining, shopping, travel, entertainment, news, culture, and personalities in the Northern Virginia area and frequently produces "best of" lists, including the annual Best of NoVA and Best Restaurants lists and top professionals lists, such as Top Doctors, Top Dentists, and Top Financial Professionals.

-Editorial Content
+Editorial content

-As of July 2021, the magazine is divided into seven departments: NoVA Now, Datebook, The Good Life, Features, Home & Design, Taste, and Last Look.
+As of February 2023, the magazine is divided into six departments: NoVA Now, Datebook, Features, Home & Design, Taste, and Last Look.

-NoVA Now, Datebook, and The Good Life are at the front of the magazine.
-NoVA Now features news from Northern Virginia.
+NoVA Now and Datebook are at the front of the magazine.
+NoVA Now features news, culture, and style stories from Northern Virginia.
 Datebook contains upcoming events.
-The Good Life contains information on shopping and healthy practices.

-Features are in the middle of the publication and include a range of topics from Northern Virginia notables to politics, in-depth looks at news affecting the region, travel itineraries, and "Best of" lists.
+Features are in the middle of the publication and include a range of topics from Northern Virginia notables to politics, in-depth looks at news affecting the region, travel itineraries and ideas, and "Best of" lists.

-Home & Design is in the back of the book and contains interior decorating tips and expert interviews.
+Home & Design is in the back of the magazine and contains interior decorating tips, stories and photos of recently renovated homes in the region, and expert interviews.

-Taste features in-depth restaurant reviews by restaurant critic, Alice Levitt.
+Taste features in-depth restaurant reviews by the magazine's food writers and critics, including Alice Levitt.

 Last Look, on the last page of the magazine, and features a Q&A with an important person from Northern Virginia.

 Daily editorial content is available online at the magazine's website covering culture, food, style, home, family, health, and things to do.